cloud17blog/cloud17blog.github.io/_posts/2024-04-01-git-hints-and-tips.md

 # with '#' will be ignored, and an empty message aborts the commit.
 ```

-Enter a new commit message for the first commit (i.e. the one representing the new merge) and remove any now superfluous messages.
-Save and close the editor, and the rebase will be completed.
+If required, edit the commit message for the first commit (i.e. the one representing the new merge) and remove any now superfluous messages.

+Save and close the editor, and the rebase will be completed with the three commits from ```branch2``` merged as a new commit into ```branch1```.